Rexabit/Outward-Sideloader/README.md

 ``HelmetHideHair`` : For Helmets only. 'true' to hide hair when equipped, 'false' to show.

 ``ItemIconName`` : The ICON NAME (without ".png") of your custom item icon.
 Place it inside the Texture2D folder.

+For the next two settings, there is an important thing to note.
+Any value OTHER than "(-1, -1, -1)" will allow you to custom align the visual model position and rotation.
+If you leave it to -1,-1,-1 it will copy the values that your CloneTarget uses.

 ``Visual_PosOffset`` : The Vector3 transform position offset of your visuals, mainly for aligning weapons and armor.